vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/security/README.md

 ### LoginFormAuthMechanism
 To enable basic authentication mechanism set `security.loginForm.enabled` property to true.
+This mechanism automatically starts user session on successful authentication.

 #### Configuring login form
 This is done by setting below listed Rudimentary properties.
 Values shown are used by default implementation but you can overide them at any time.